linnarsson-lab/ROBOFISH/Instalation.md

   - The `start_imaging_file` is a file that the system uses to communicate with the Nikon software to automatically start the imaging once a staining is done.
 It is present in this repository.
 Find the 'start_imaging_file.txt', and put the path to this file in the program.
 (The `start_imaging_file.txt` is a text file with a single number in it.
 If you make it from scratch put a `0`. `0` means no sample to image. `1` means start imaging of the sample or sample number 1.
 Or another number if there are multiple samples.)
   - For the `imaging_output_folder` specifiy the path were the images will be saved.
 The program will make a log file containing all details of that imaging round and experiment to the specified folder.
 It is a pickeled python dictionary that can be opened with: `pickle.load(open('<path to file>', 'rb)`

 - The pump needs to know which side is the input port and which is the output port.
-At the moment this is hardcoded and needs to be changed manually. Ín the ROBOFISH folder open the `FISH2_functions.py` file.
-In line 348 you can change the input port.
+At the moment this is hardcoded and needs to be changed manually.
+In the ROBOFISH folder open the `FISH2_functions.py` file, change it and save:
+  - For the Tecan Cavro XE1000 pump: In line 348 you can change the input port.
 The input port is the port that is connected to the RunningBuffer.
 If the Running buffer is connected left and the rescervoir right, set the `'in_port equal'` to `'lef'`, like: `self.pump.init(in_port='left', init_speed = 20)` If your ports are mirrored  set `in_port` equal to `'right'`.
-- If something goes wrong and you want to restart the initiation, you probably need to restart the kernel of the notebook (Kernel --> Restart kernel).
-This is because the COM ports will be dedicated already and can not be reassigned by the same python kernel.
+  - For the Tecan Cavro XCalibur pump: In line 372 set direction equal to `'Z'` if the RunningBuffer is connected to the left port and the reservoir to the the right, like: `direction='Z'`.
+If your ports are mirrored set `direction` equal to `'Y'`.

 - Now initiate the system by calling: `F2 = FISH2_functions.FISH2(db_path, imaging_output_folder, start_imaging_file_path, system_name='ROBOFISH')`
 - In the `XXXXXXXXXXXXXXXXXXXXX file with basic instructions` file you will find examples and explanation of the basic and advanced functions of ROBOFISH so that you can program you own protocols.
 In the `XXXXXXXXXXXXXXXXXXX EEL.ipynb` file you will find the full protocol to run EEL experiments.

-find padding volume
+- If something goes wrong and you want to restart the initiation, you need to restart the kernel of the notebook (Kernel --> Restart kernel).
+This is because the COM ports will be dedicated already and can not be reassigned by the same python kernel.

+### Prime the system
+The reservoir needs to be filled with RunningBuffer for proper operation.
+There is a convenience function that guides you through all steps of the priming.
+Fill the RunningBuffer bottle with your buffer or water and then call the function with: `F2.primeSystem(system_dry = True)`, and follow the steps.
+At this point you only need to prime the RunningBuffer port and none of the other ports.

+### Find padding volumes
+The system needs to know the dead volumes between the valves, buffers and flow cell(s) to accurately dispence the liquids to a specifc location.
+Dead volumes are called Padding volume and there are 3 different functions for helping you to find the correct volumes: `F2.findPaddingVolumeChamber()` for finding the padding volume between Valve1 and the flow cell. `F2.findPaddingVolumeHYBmix()` For finding the dead volume between Valve1 and the hybridization mixes.
+And `F2.findPaddingVolumeBuffer()` for finding the padding volume between Valve1 and a connected buffer container.
+For the hybridization mixes and buffers these functions just aspirate a user defined volume and the user needs to see if the liquid reaches the reservoir, and the function guides the user through this process.
+It is best if the liquid just enters it.
+To accurately determine the dead volume it is adviced to use a test liquid with matching viscosity to the actual liquid that is going to be used.
+For the flow cells and degasser, an air bubble is dispenced and the user needs to see if this air bubble just reaches its destination.
+For this to work properly remove the bubble trap and connecte the tubbing with an IDEX PXXX connector.
+Additionally swich off the degasser.
+Afterwards, add the known dead volume of the bubble trap to the pading volume.
+These functions need also one `air_port` this is a port that is not connected to anything so that the machine can aspirate air.
+Give it the port ID like: 'P3' for port 3.
+For every port that is connected to something (Excluding Valve2 and Waste) start the respective function and fill in the found padding volume in the Pading table of te FISH_system_datafile through the user program.

+# Operation

+## Configuring the datafile

+### Configure expperimental parameters

+### Configure volumes
+The program keeps track of the buffers that

+### Configure Hybridizaiton mixes

+### Configure targets

+### Configure machines

+### Configure Alert volumes

+## Configure the scheduler

-# NIS Elements job
+# Imaging with Nikon NIS Elements

 ### Install job
-- job inport instructions
+- job import instructions

 ### Set up color channels
-The ROBOFISH system has a predefined set of fluorescent channel names that can be used.
+The ROBOFISH system has a predefined set of fluorescent channel names that should be used.
 These names need to be standardized because the metadata file links the labeled gene or barcode bit to the actual image using this name.
 The allowed names are: `DAPI`, `Atto425`, `Europium`, `FITC`, `Cy3`, `TxRed`, `Cy5`, `Cy7`, `QDot` and `Brightfield`
 In the Nikon NIS Elemens software call the optical configurations with these names.

 Unfortunately, these names can not be changed easily, but it is possible.
 If you want this follow the below steps:
-- In the `FISH2_peripherals.py` file you will have to replace all instances one of the above names with the new name.
+- In the `FISH2_peripherals.py` file you will have to replace all instances of one of the above names with the new name.
 - Do the same for the `FISH2_functions.py` file.
 - And also for the `FISH_System_datafile.yaml` and `FISH_System_datafile_template.yaml` files.
 - Then delete the `FISH2_System2_db.sqlite` file from the `ROBOFISH\FISH_database` folder.
 - Afterwards, Restart the ROBOFISH system.
 This will recreate the database with the new names.
 - Make sure Nikon Nis Elements has the new name as name for the Optical Configuation.

+# Windows

 ### Enable info file renaming
 The ROBOFISH program makes an info file for every round of labeling, which contains all metadata for that round and puts it in the folder with all the images.
 The info file contains the Targets given by the user which couples image colour channel with the target gene or target barcoding bit name.
 To match this round info file with a certain image, the Imaging job renames the info file to match the file name of the image.
 The images get a "CountXXXXX" number by the imaging Job, and the imaging Job renames the info file with same "CountXXXX" number.
 To do this Nis Elements needs to run the `Rename_info_file.py` script.
 The following steps makes Python installed by Anaconda available for the whole system.
 Skip these steps if python is already available; test this by running `python` in a Windows Command Prompt (Not the Anaconda prompt).
 If this gives you a Python interpreter you should be set.
 If not follow the next steps: